ngson2000/hatbox/README.md

 ## Installation

 *Prerequisites: Vagrant should be installed and working on your system with NFS file sharing.
-If it is not, see: [Prerequisites](#prerequisites) section below.*
+If it is not, see: [Prerequisites](#prerequisites) below.*

 ### Step 1: Clone the Hatbox Repo